vicharak-in/shrike_fpga/README.md

 ### Note

-We are building a ecosystem for learners makers and hobbist around shrike and the projects that will follow in the future thus we request you contribution in the same.
+We are building a ecosystem for learners makers and hobbyist around shrike and the projects that will follow in the future thus we request you contribution in the same.
 Join our communities across all the platforms,pitch and showcase your ideas with Shrike.

 Thank You

-## Potential application of Shrike ( Ideas)
- 1. Peripheral Coprocessor
- 2. ROS Node using Micro ROS
- 3. Protocol converter (USB to uart ,  Uart-SPI, SPI-I2C etc)

-### Demo Projects - TODO ( Your contributions are appreciated )

-1. LED Water
-2. Servo Controller
-3. I2C to Uart
-4. UART to 7 seg
-5. RISC V SERV
-7. LCD Display 16*2
-8. Periplex (port)
-9. 4 bit 7 segment Controller
-10. SPI Display Driver
-11. 8 Bit protocol for v2
-12. FFT
-13. PWM Coprocessor ( servo and motor controls)
-14. Signal Generator  ( Pll for higher frequencies)
-15. Random number generator
-16. Counter 4 bit                                       -- DONE

-### FPGA CPU Interconnect Pinouts
+### FPGA CPU Interconnect Pin-outs

 <div align="center">